anthonyaudin/spring-boot-tutorial/README.md

 Section 2:

-To test this section simply use curl to call your enpoints:
+To test this section simply use curl to call your endpoints:

 To call basicGet()
 curl http://localhost:8080